Specyy/Pong/README.md

 - Two-player local gameplay
 - Software rendered using Java AWT
 - Lightweight implementation with no external dependencies
-- Keyboard-based input handling
+- Keyboard-based input handling (W/S for player 1, Up/Down for player 2)
-- Minimalist design focused on core gameplay